godotengine/godot-docs/engine_details/class_reference/index.rst

 errors if anything's wrong.

-Alternatively, you can build Godot and open the modified page in the built-in code reference.
+Alternatively, you can build Godot and open the modified page in the built-in class reference.
 To learn how to compile the engine, read the :ref:`compilation guide <toc-devel-compiling>`.

 We recommend using a code editor that supports XML files like Vim, Atom, Visual Studio Code,